The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Results

 \subsection{Environmental Dependence}

 All results above were derived using a combination of cluster (core + non-core), supercluster, and field galaxies.
-Findings from Paper II suggest such mixing is not inappropriate: the fractional relationships between the spectral types point to recycling being active (if not dominant) everywhere outside of cluster cores.
-However, we can also test this assumption using the structural data.
-We begin by plotting separately the \sersic index distributions for the field, supercluster, and cluster sub-samples in Figure 4.
+Findings from Paper II suggest such mixing is permissible: the fractional relationships between the spectral types point to recycling being active (if not dominant) everywhere outside of cluster cores.
+However, we now test this assumption using the structural data.
+We begin by plotting separately the \sersic index distributions for the field, supercluster, and cluster samples in Figure \ref{fig:enviro_results}.